DavidAwad/basildb.me/README.md

-# Simple Flask Guest Book

-A guest book is a simple app that allows a user to leave their name and a message, and see the other names and messages of users who have _signed_ before them.

-This app is ment to be an example in building a simple [Flask](http://flask.pocoo.org/) app with GETs, POSTs, and inserting and reading from an SQL database using [dataset](https://dataset.readthedocs.org/en/latest/).

 # Basildb.me

 This is a flask web app that takes all of the nicknames we can come up with for my friend Basil Ahmad.